 Your SEO needs a NAP.
 Why?

-Regarding your NAP and SEO, your NAP is an acronym for your business Name, Address and Phone.
+Regarding your NAP and local SEO, your NAP is an acronym for your business Name, Address and Phone.
 You not only need a NAP.
-You need a consistent NAP across the internet.
-These are factors that impact how your company fares across the internet.
-Having your consistent NAP and company URL on multiple sites across the internet, can help your local business advance in the search engine return pages (SERPs).
+You also need a consistent NAP across the internet.

 The N in NAP Is for Your Company’s Name